php-http/utils/README.md

 ```

-## Usage
+## Contents

-The utilities provide the `HttpMethodsClient` which you can instantiate with a message factory and a HttpClient.
+The utilities are useful classes for users of HTTPlug and the `php-http/message-factory` library.

-The client provides convenience methods for HTTP requests without the need of acquiring a PSR-7 RequestInterface.
+* `HttpMethodsClient` - Client decorator that provides convenience methods for HTTP requests without the need of acquiring a PSR-7 RequestInterface;
+* `BatchClient` - Client decorator to send a list of requests in one call;
+* Factory implementations for Guzzle6 and Diactoros.

 ## Documentation